-Wintersession 2019 will officially open the first week of December, but we are now accepting applications for Harvard College Undergraduates for our program Prospectives in Mental Health.
-Applications and general information can be found by clicking here.
+Wintersession 2019 officially opened for registration the first week of December, for the Harvard College Undergraduates for our program Prospectives in Mental Health.
+We had an amazing program this year so please check out the program and pictures here.

 We are honored to have the Japan Society for the Promotion of Science (JSPS) host their 3rd Japan-US Science Forum at Harvard University.
-“Changing the World Through Japan’s Scientific Endeavors-The Science of Sleep” on Saturday Nov.
+“The Science of Sleep” on Saturday Nov.
 10, 2018.
 Please click here for more details and registration.